-Why was Pharaoh Merneptah, who was by no means, not a famous ruler put to rest in such a large sarcophagus?
+Why was Pharaoh Merneptah, who was not a famous ruler put to rest in such a large sarcophagus?
 This is a question no-one has yet been able to answer.
 For some reason, Pharaoh Merneptah’s burial boxes were far more elaborate than both his father’s and his grandfather’s.

 Scientists suggest it’s possible that Merneptah needed a box with large surfaces to depict the extensive ritual illustrations and magical spells that are repeated numerous times across the four sarcophagi.